-Challenge: To demonstrate their knowledge and understanding of their pushcart by assembling it in front of a panel of judges and completing a formal presentation.
+Design: To demonstrate their knowledge and understanding of their pushcart by assembling it in front of a panel of judges.

-The carts are then pushed energetically through an obstacle course, sprint and circuit events at Maryborough in November.
+Trial: The carts are then pushed energetically through an obstacle course, sprint and endurance events at Maryborough in November.

 1.2 Classes